Gain access to personalized product screening, the best pricing, rewards, and more!

 Exclusion

-To avoid chipmunks from entering your home, be sure to check the foundation for cracks and openings.
+To prevent chipmunks from entering your home, check the foundation for cracks and openings.
 These can be sealed with Stuf-Fit Copper Mesh and caulk.
 Stuf-Fit is a breathable material that many animals cannot chew through.
 It will not rust and can be stuffed into cracks and crevices before sealing with caulk.
 Repair any voids or openings around the home or structure.

 Key Takeaways

-• Bait the live trap with peanut butter, making sure it is placed behind the trigger plate of the trap.
+- Bait the live trap with peanut butter, placing it behind the trigger plate.

-• Check the trap once in the morning and once in the evening.
-Once a chipmunk is caught, check with your local authorities to make sure you safely and correctly release it.
+- Check the trap once in the morning and once in the evening.
+Once a chipmunk is caught, check with your local authorities to ensure you safely and correctly release it.

-• Prevent chipmunks from entering your property again by removing any potential food sources and trash, as well as sealing any cracks and crevices with Stuf-Fit Copper Mesh and caulk.
+- Prevent chipmunks from entering your property again by removing any potential food sources and trash and sealing any cracks and crevices with Stuf-Fit Copper Mesh and caulk.